New Mexico

 Ski Santa Fe

-Assuming you visit during winter and skiing is your thing, Santa Fe has you covered!
-One of the area’s most accessible and attractive resorts is Ski Santa Fe, which boasts sensational, snow-covered slopes just northeast of the city.
-There are 88 fantastic trails and a tantalizing terrain park for you to try out with some eye-catching views from up high.
+If you’re in the mood for winter and skiing is your thing, Ski Santa Fe has you covered.
+There are areas with more resorts, boasting Ski Santa Fe, which features sensational, snow-covered slopes just northeast of the city.
+There are 88 fantastic trails and a tantalizing terrain park for you to try out, offering some eye-catching views from high above.

 Seven ski lifts serve its snowy slopes, suitable for beginners, intermediates, and experts alike.
 Along with skiing and snowboarding, guests will also find great shopping, dining, hiking trails, and mountain bike paths on the mountain.